 Lyme disease may be one of the most overlooked and misdiagnosed diseases of our time.
 There are so many reasons for this it may make your head swim.

-While these issues are a huge part of the problem, I believe the bigger reason this disease remains so obscure is because there are two greatly opposing opinions regarding Lyme disease in the medical world which essentially confuses the patient and many doctors alike.
+While these issues are a huge part of the problem, I believe the bigger reason this disease remains so obscure is because there are two greatly opposing opinions regarding Lyme disease in the medical world which is hindering further research and development toward better understanding.

 Two Sides of Lyme

 When you begin to research Lyme disease you will find conflicting information.